earth-mover/icechunk/docs/docs/icechunk-python/configuration.md

 Now we can now create or open an Icechunk store using our config.

-### Creating a new store
+### Creating a new repo

 !!! note

-    Icechunk stores cannot be created in the same location where another store already exists.
+    Icechunk repos cannot be created in the same location where another store already exists.

 === "Creating with S3 storage"